Agentic AI Security

 Cloud Dashboard for Your Fleet

 One place to see what every Shield instance is doing.
 View session runs, event timelines, policy blocks, and PII redactions across all deployments.
-Push policy changes from the dashboard; the plugin pulls them on its next poll.
+The daemon forwards event metadata to the dashboard automatically.

 • Fleet-wide stats: instances, events, blocks, redactions